Anita U. Nelson, M.B.A.

 She is the former Vice President of Programs & Services at the Weingart Center Association, overseeing a 600 bed emergency and transitional housing program on Skid Row.
-She started her career with United States Veterans Initiative, Inc. (U.S. VETS) in 1994 serving as an AmeriCorps member, President Clinton's Domestic Peace Corps.
+She started her career with United States Veterans Initiative, Inc. (U.S. VETS) in 1994 serving as a member of AmeriCorps, President Clinton's Domestic Peace Corps.
 This experience opened her eyes to the issues of homelessness, especially on Skid Row.
 Every decision she made from that point was to strive to solve homelessness among all populations.
 After completing 10 months of AmeriCorps service, she joined the U.S. VETS team permanently as the Director of the Outreach and Legal Advocacy Program until 2006.
 She worked as the Chief Operations Officer with the Solutions Alcohol & Drug Recovery Foundation to launch a Drug Medi-Cal and Behavioral Modification program for youth in the foster care system in 2007.
-She became the Programs Unit Manager for Los Angeles Homeless Services Authority (LAHSA) in 2010, a Joint Powers Authority for the Los Angeles County Board of Supervisors and the Los Angeles Mayor and City Council overseeing contracts for chronically homeless and single adults including specialized areas of substance abuse, mental health and domestic violence.
-Before her career in homeless services, she worked on Capitol Hill in Washington, DC for eight (8) years for two (2) members of Congress, then Senator Albert Gore, Jr. (TN) and former Senator Christopher J. Dodd (CT) as Scheduler.
+In 2010, she became the Programs Unit Manager for Los Angeles Homeless Services Authority (LAHSA), a Joint Powers Authority for the Los Angeles County Board of Supervisors and the Los Angeles Mayor and City Council overseeing contracts for chronically homeless and single adults including specialized areas of substance abuse, mental health and domestic violence.
+Before her career in homeless services, she worked on Capitol Hill in Washington, DC for eight years for two members of Congress, then Senator Albert Gore, Jr. (TN) and former Senator Christopher J. Dodd (CT) as Scheduler.

-Ms. Guthrie-Davis received her Bachelors in English with concentration on Literature from Tennessee State University in Nashville, TN.
-Other accomplishments include being one of four Leads for the Skid Row Coordinated Entry System (CES) Skid Row Pilot Project and presented the results to the 2013 Home for Good Convening (United Way Greater Los Angeles) which went on to be the model for Los Angeles County.
-She was also the recipient of Unsung Hero Award at the 2001 National Coalition for Homeless Veterans Annual Conference in Washington, DC.
+Ms. Guthrie-Davis received her Bachelors in English with concentration on Literature, from Tennessee State University in Nashville, TN.
+Other accomplishments include being one of four Leads for the Skid Row Coordinated Entry System (CES) Pilot Project and presenting the results to the 2013 Home for Good Convening (United Way Greater Los Angeles) which went on to be the model for Los Angeles County.
+She was also the recipient of the Unsung Hero Award at the 2001 National Coalition for Homeless Veterans Annual Conference in Washington, DC.